bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 |vspace| |br|

-In the CAWA TCWV processing, the following bands and tie point grids from these products are used:
+In the S3-SNOW TCWV processing, the following bands and tie point grids from these products are used:

 - EV_250_Aggr1km_RefSB_2
 - EV_250_Aggr1km_RefSB_5